rightjs/rightjs-docs/docs/en/comparison.md

 to be familiar to server-side developers who work with dynamic languages like Ruby and Python.

-Another major difference is that jQuery isolates all its processes inside of an own scope whereas RightJS extends the JavaScript unit prototypes and thus provides instant and more semantic access to most of its features.

 ### Pros and Cons

 * \+ Extensive object-oriented abilities
+* \+ OO Dom-wrappers with inheritance and correct typization
-* \+ Immediately available native class extensions
+* \+ Immediately available JavaScript core extensions
-* \+ Additional handy features like 'call-by-name'
+* \+ Additional handy features like [call-by-name](/tutorials/call-by-name)
 * \+ Shared modules {Observer} and {Options}
+* \+ Unformed events and options handling
 * \+ More readable and cleaner syntax
 * \+ Much better performance
+* \+ Much smaller size (15k against 24)
+* \+ Has cookies, forms and full-features UJS support out of box
 * \+ Much more compact and modular UI library
-* \+ Cleaner and better organization of internal code
-* \- No safe-mode (at least not yet)

 ## RightJS vs. Prototype/Scriptaculous

-Prototype and RightJS have quite a lot in common and are based on the same principle of `prototype` extensions.
-Moreover, RightJS inherited the naming principles and many method and class names from what you might see in Prototype.
+RightJS is a direct descendant of Prototype, it was started as an attempt to make a more compact and fast version of Prototype and it inherited lots of features, syntaxes and method names.

-The differences are that RightJS is a modular framework with a small simple core and plugins, whereas Prototype is more of a monolithic all-in-one framework.
-And RightJS mostly aims at modern browsers keeping all the old browsers support in a separate module with patches.
-Prototype on the other hand has a special public API for faster elements processing on old browsers.
+The main difference between them is that RightJS is a modular framework and rely on plugins, when Prototype is more like a monolithic all-in-one build.
+The other difference is that RightJS uses dom-wrappers to work with dom elements instead of direct prototype extensions.
+And RightJS also have a safe-mode version.

 ### Pros and Cons